Conformal Prediction Under Feedback Covariate Shift for Biomolecular Design: Experiments with protein design

 \paragraph{Sampling designed sequences.}

-In Section \ref{sect:protein-design}, we used a combinatorially comprehensive data set so that we always had the true fitnesses of designed sequences.
-Here, we do not have a label for every sequence in the input space---that is, all sequences that vary at the seven positions of interest, and that elsewhere match a wild type.
+Unlike in Section \ref{sect:protein-design}, here we did not have a label for every sequence in the input space---that is, all sequences that vary at the seven positions of interest, and that elsewhere match a wild type.
 As an alternative, we used rejection sampling to sample from $p_{\phi_\lambda}$.
 Specifically, recall that we held out a million of the labeled sequences.
-The input space was sampled uniformly and densely enough by the high-throughput data set that we treated $990,000$ of these held-out labeled sequences as samples from a proposal distribution (that is, the NNK distribution) and were able to perform rejection sampling to sample designed sequences for which we have labels.
+The input space was sampled uniformly and densely enough by the high-throughput data set that we treated $990,000$ of these held-out labeled sequences as samples from a proposal distribution (that is, the NNK distribution) and were able to perform rejection sampling to sample designed sequences from $p_{\phi_\lambda}$ for which we have labels.

 \paragraph{Constructing confidence sets for designed sequences.}

 Note that rejection sampling results in some random number, at most $990,000$, of designed sequences; in practice, this number ranged from single digits to several thousand for $\lambda = 7$ to $\lambda = 1$, respectively.
 To account for this variability, for each value of the inverse temperature, we performed $T = 500$ trials of the following steps.
 We randomly split the one million held-out labeled sequences into $990,000$ proposal distribution sequences and $10,000$ sequences to be used as calibration data.
 We used the former to sample some number of designed sequences, then used the latter to construct randomized staircase confidence sets (\ifpnas Alg.
 S1 in the SI Appendix) \else Alg. \ref{alg:staircase})\fi for each of the designed sequences.
 The results we report next concern properties of these sets averaged over all $T = 500$ trials.